-MS. FERTIG: I understood and I read in here,

-I think, as the designer fees increased, the

-construction management fees increased?
+MS. FERTIG: I understood and I read in here, I think, as the designer fees increased, the construction management fees increased?

 MR. BLONDELL: Right.
-So there was a -within the budget line items there is an item called construction management fees, but it's really related to the program management fees for Heery, Atkins, AECOM and other small miscellaneous items.
-And, yes, with the -- there were increases noted in that line item for the budgets, likely attributable to the increase in time for each of the projects and the program as a whole.
+So there was a -within the budget line items there is an item called construction management fees, but it's really related to the program management fees for were increases noted in that line item for the 15 budgets, likely attributable to the increase in 16 time for each of the projects and the program as